Long-Term Care Annuity Products

 Funding Long-Term Care Annuities

-A popular way to fund an LTC Annuity is to reposition an existing annuity or other asset.
-Either qualified (IRA, 401k, etc.) or nonqualified funds may be used.
+A popular way to fund a long-term care (LTC) annuity is to reposition an existing annuity or other asset.
+You can use either qualified (IRA, 401k, etc.) or nonqualified funds, depending on your financial situation.

-Qualified Money – There may be benefits to using your IRA or 401k to fund a long-term care annuity.
-Because distributions are funded from an income rider, each year’s distribution can be used to offset your total Required Minimum Distribution (RMD) requirement.
+Qualified Money – There may be benefits to using retirement accounts like an IRA or 401k to fund a long-term care annuity.
+Because distributions are often funded through an income rider, they may help satisfy annual Required Minimum Distribution (RMD) requirements.
+However, it’s important to consider how using these funds may affect your long-term retirement income.

-Pro Tip: Many people are able to perform a tax-free 1035 exchange from an existing annuity to an LTC Annuity.
+Key Takeaway: Many people are able to perform a tax-free 1035 exchange from an existing annuity to an LTC Annuity.
+Still, it’s important to review the terms and any potential surrender charges.

 How IRA Withdrawals Can Fund Your LTC Annuity